2ooom/knn-inference/README.md

 Benchmark                               Mode  Cnt    Score    Error  Units KnnServiceBenchmark.getClosestItemsAvg  avgt    5  103.625 ± 46.253  us/op
 ```
-In order to launc it use `./gradlew run`
+In order to launch it use `./gradlew run`